Last updated on September 22nd, 2018 at 02:07 pm

 It is time to stop being afraid.
 In my own personal experience, once I quit being afraid to tell people what they needed and got them to really want it, my practice exploded.
 I had to get an associate within five months.
 My patients loved the fact that I cared enough about their health to insist they do what’s best for them, and not compromise on their oral health because of their insurance plan.

 There are TONS of people out there who want you to be their DENTIST and not just their insurance provider.
 So don’t just do what the insurance covers and stop there.
-At the MGE Communication and Sales seminars, you will how get your patients to want (and pay for) the full treatment plans they need.
+At the MGE Communication and Sales seminars, you will learn how get your patients to want (and pay for) the full treatment plans they need.
 And believe me, they’ll love you for it!
+Also, if you’d rather have the option to train yourself and your staff on these points, I highly recommend our online training platform, DDS Success.
 Call MGE at 800-640-1140.
 Ask for me and I’ll talk to you personally.